nf-core/rnaseq/docs/usage.md

 If you prefer, you can use [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml) as the alignment tool instead.
 Developed by the same group behind the popular Tophat aligner, HISAT2 has a much smaller memory footprint.

 To use HISAT2, use the parameter `--aligner hisat2` or set `params.aligner = 'hisat2'` in your config file.
-Alternatively, you can also use `--aligner salmon` if you want to just perform a fast mapping to the transcriptome with Salmon (you will also have to supply the `--transcriptome` parameter).
+Alternatively, you can also use `--aligner salmon` if you want to just perform a fast mapping to the transcriptome with Salmon (you will also have to supply the `--transcriptome` parameter or both a `--fasta` and `--gtf`/`--gff`).

 ## Reference genomes